 I’ve tried a bunch of pimple patches on the market, and these ones are my favorite.
 If you plan on wearing a face mask (or even if you don’t), you can easily hide these under your mask while flying.
 I like to stick one on, apply my face mask, then remove it at the end of the flight and put a bit of makeup on in the airport bathroom once I land.

 Hypochlorous acid face mists are all the rage these days, and for good reason—they do wonders in balancing the pH levels on your skin, which can go haywire while traveling.
 You can spritz this onto your face throughout the flight to minimize any skin irritation or redness.
+This is also a great pick to spray on your face right before applying any vitamin C serum or hyaluronic acid serum.

 If you want to put your hair up during the flight, but also want to make sure it looks flawless and crease-free once you land, use one of these.
 They come in many colors and sizes and are great for any type of hair.